nclarx/csb-term-1-challenges/challenges/python/002-data-types/002-data-typesa.md

 | **2.1.15** | Test `''` and False for equality.                                                |               |             |                  |

 See [this StackOverflow answer](https://stackoverflow.com/questions/38972645/python-comparing-empty-string-to-false-is-false-why) for more about **2.1.15**.

-## 2.2 String

-Strings in Python are considered to be a list of characters.